The Simpsons season 19: Production

+This is the second of two seasons ordered in March 2006.
 The nineteenth season of The Simpsons is the first one produced after the movie and contained seven hold-over episodes from season 18's JABF production line.
 Al Jean served as showrunner, a position he has held since the thirteenth season, while the season was produced by Gracie Films and 20th Century Fox Television.

 Army Archerd reported that due to the 100-day Writers Guild of America strike only 22 episodes would be produced instead of the planned 23, which is much closer to the length of a regular season than most live-action and animated programs that were also affected by the strike.
 Entertainment Weekly also reported that, at the time, there were only six episodes remaining that were ready, which would make the season's production run consist of a total of 22 episodes.

 The nineteenth season featured the returns of several characters from previous seasons.
 Kelsey Grammer made his tenth appearance as Sideshow Bob, and David Hyde Pierce made his second as Bob's brother Cecil Terwilliger in "Funeral for a Fiend".
 Beverly D'Angelo made her second appearance as Lurleen Lumpkin, who first appeared in season three's "Colonel Homer".
 Glenn Close returned as Grandma Mona Simpson for the third time.

 Matt Groening described this season as "just about our most ambitious yet".
-The season's "The Homer of Seville" was nominated for a Writers Guild of America Award.

 Reception

-Critical reception
+Critical response

 Robert Canning of IGN gave the series a 6.6 saying that it was "Passable" and that "Heck, read through the comments section at the bottom of our IGN Simpsons reviews and more than half will in some way be talking about the poor quality of recent episodes.
 (And "poor quality" is putting it politely.)" although he praised the late episodes of the season.
+Genevieve Koski of The A.V.
+Club commented on the premiere and the season that "One of the main problems with The Simpsons over the last seven or eight seasons—are we really approaching the point where the show has been mediocre rather than good for longer?—has been its tendency to try to cover too much ground in each episode."